keldefrawy/keldefrawy.github.io/rd-ratchet.md

     <blockquote>
       America did not simply defund research.
 It replaced one institutional equilibrium with several narrower ones — corporate returns tied to product, platform, and capital-market horizons; finite government programs; billable-project economics that can reward proposal and administrative throughput; publication metrics; patent accounting; and venture-backed commercialization optimized for acquisition or IPO.
 While each decision may look rational and may even be productive in the short term, the end result is a combined system that has consumed inherited deep-research capabilities faster than it has replenished them.
     </blockquote>
-    <p class="rd-thesis__qualification"><strong>This is a thesis to test, not a conclusion to assume.</strong> Each article will separate scientific, technical, transition, institutional, economic, and public-value outcomes—and will state the strongest evidence against its own interpretation.
-The criticism targets destructive incentives, decisions, and behaviors, not speculation about any individual’s motives or character.</p>
   </section>

   <section class="rd-paradox" id="paradox" aria-labelledby="rd-paradox-title">